MikeiLL/obliteration.com/_posts/2025-06-29-ownable-things.md

 }
 </style>

 > Old English is seventy percent verbs.
-Colonail English&mdash;which is the one we've inherited&mdash;is mostly nouns <cite>Lewis R. Gordon</cite>
+Colonial English&mdash;which is the one we've inherited&mdash;is mostly nouns <cite>Lewis R. Gordon</cite>

 He's speaking in the above quote video with Hortense J Spillers describing the difference between languages that describe the human being as a process versus a thing.
 An ownable thing.